-Mike Bianco, Vice President of Operational Infrastructure
+Mike Bianco, Vice President of Grid Operations and Grid Modernization

 Mike Bianco is the Vice President of the Operational Infrastructure Practice for BRIDGE Energy Group.
 He is responsible for defining and delivering innovative information and operational technology solutions and services for a smarter grid, including IT/OT convergence, Applied Technology, Complex Systems Integration and Managed Consulting Services.
 He is actively involved in BRIDGE client solutions development and delivery in grid modernization, operational infrastructure design and build, enterprise architecture, analytics, and cybersecurity programs.